FomTarro/skeletom-net/src/pages/blogs/ten.important.games.2025.md

 But weapons have finite durability.
 And when it runs out, the weapon instantly breaks and is gone forever.
 Without a steady supply of Weapon Repair Powder, using any weapons you find besides your tiny little unbreakable dagger feels too risky.
 Oh, also, weapons are found randomly in dungeons, which means you can go many, many floors without ever finding one, *forcing* you to stick to the aformentioned tiny dagger for much longer than you'd like.
 Ugh.

 But all that aside, it's a very enjoyable RPG.
 The people you liberate will all have requests about how their houses should be built, and where they'd like to live.
 Figuring out how to accomodate everyone's ideals simultaneously is a charming little puzzle.
-As will probably be a recurring theme on these retrospectives (I am writing them out of order), I really enjoy the music in this game.
+As will probably be a recurring note on these retrospectives (I am writing them out of order), I really enjoy the music in this game.
 I think [the tune that plays in *"Norune Village"*](https://www.youtube.com/watch?v=xBgXPza9Qko) is like, *the* canonical JRPG town theme.

+If you'd rather watch someone play it instead of playing it yourself, [STALKERALKER streamed her full Let's Play](https://www.youtube.com/playlist?list=PL-2M8lYHSxqeL8vwi5aHiQ7drYIWkdznH) a while back.

 Before we move on, I'd lke to share the only *"Dark Cloud*" meme I've ever seen in my entire afterlife.